maxamel/GDH/README.md

 Common use-cases are client to web-server or peer-to-peer file-sharing communication.
 However, the case where multiple parties need to share a secret key is rarely addressed.
 Such cases may arise in complex distributed systems where participants are located on different machines, and need to communicate with each other directly, rather than through one central entity.
-Instead of generating a secret key for each pair of participants, it is possible to generate a single secret key shared  by all participants, in a manner which is resistable to eavesdropping and Man-In-The-Middle attacks.
+Instead of generating a secret key for each pair of participants, it is possible to generate a single secret key shared  by all participants, in a manner which is resistable to eavesdropping attacks.
 This is where Generalized Diffie-Hellman comes in.

 The following sequence diagram illustrates how the key exchange is performed.
 At first, two large numbers are distributed among the participants in plaintext.
 These numbers are the cyclic group generator (g) and a large prime(N).
 Then the participants come up with their secret numbers (a,b,c) which they do not reveal to anyone.
 They then begin a series of transactions at the end of which, they can each calculate the same secret key, without it ever being transmitted on the wire.
 In old-style Diffie-Hellman we would have 3 different keys produced, one per each couple of participants.
 This scheme can be performed for any number of participants.
 The number of messages needed for N participants to complete a key exchange is N(N-1).